 I did have to add a little drop of adhesive behind all the trees, they have skinny trunks so I know over time the may have gotten bent if they were not attached properly.

 I decided to add the shrubs because the line where the grass ended seemed too harsh and was a little bit noticeable.
-The sidewalk is from Karen’s House & Fence Pop-up dieset.
+The sidewalk is from Karen’s House and Fence pop up dieset.

 Now for the front of the card, I wanted the front to hint at the magic inside but without giving away the surprise,